OpenLiberty/ci.gradle/docs/libertyDev.md

 }
 ```

-Or by propagating all system properties from the gradle JVM to the test JVM.
+Or by propagating all system properties from the Gradle JVM to the test JVM.
 ```groovy
 test {
     systemProperties = System.properties